 Latest News & Events

-The Anniversary weekend speeches and photographs are now all on this website.
-Our photographer, Lesley Fraser, has many pictures to enjoy and purchase on https://www.ilfimaging.com/Will-H-Ogilvie-150th-Anniversary-Weekend/i-ML8hBRg/If you never got a...read more
+The Anniversary weekend speeches and photographs are now all available.
+Our photographer, Lesley Fraser, has many pictures to enjoy and purchase on her webpage.If you never got a chance to purchase the new edition of Whaup o’ the rede (2021: Now sold out)...read more

 I have been involved as the sculptor of a bronze bust of Will for South Australia's town of Penola who celebrates Will as one of their finest poets.
 They have a Poet's Corner in the main street of the town and at the beginning of last year was commissioned...read more

 On 19 July 2019 the Holefield Farm stone was unveiled.
 Over sixty guests were in attendance and 150 members of the public, together with members of the Ex-laddies Association and this year's laddie, Mark Henderson.
-See the new gallery for photographs of the...read more
+See the gallery for photographs of the event....read more

 Five commemorative plaques were sent to places in Australia, where Ogilvie is still remembered today, including the Penola Local History Display.
 They sent a photograph of the plaque in their display.read more